shvmm/jk-esp32/README.md

-# ESPHome Web server for monitoring JK-BMS via UART instead of BLE.
+# Clean/Polished ESPHome Web server for monitoring JK-BMS via UART instead of BLE.
-This project is a fork of excellent JK-BMS monitoring project from https://github.com/syssi/esphome-jk-bms
+This project is a fork of excellent JK-BMS monitoring project from https://github.com/syssi/esphome-jk-bms This project also contains a polished CANBUS implementation from https://github.com/Sleeper85/esphome-jk-bms-can The filename is esp32-jk-bms-can.yaml

 I have only simpliefied things for a very particular 'plug and play' use case.